liferay-search/liferay-docs/en/user/articles/120-search/02-what-new-search/01-whats-new-search-intro.markdown

 ### Elasticsearch Support

-@product-ver@ supports Elasticsearch 6.5.x through 6.8.x, and 6.5.0 is included as the embedded version to use for testing out-of-the-box search behavior.
+@sharepoint-ver@ supports Elasticsearch 6.5.x through 6.8.x, and 6.5.0 is included as the embedded version to use for testing out-of-the-box search behavior.
 See the
 [deployment guide](/docs/7-2/deploy/-/knowledge_base/d/elasticsearch)